Accounting, Finance, and RUS/FERC Accounting Fundamentals for Utility Personnel

 Administrative professionals and anyone who wants to understand how each role in the utility impacts the budget and financial statement.

-This one-and-a-half-day course will take you through the fundamentals of RUS/FERC accounting and provide practical examples you can use in your utility.
-Employees will learn how to research and learn these fundamentals from the source document rather than "we’ve always done it that way."
-Employees will learn skills that help their utility’s system achieve financial security and long-term benefits for members in a language that all employees can understand.
+This one-and-a-half-day course will take you through the fundamentals of FERC (RUS) accounting and provide practical examples you can use in your utility.
+Employees will engage in building the fundamental understanding to account for utility tasks and investments.
+Build confidence in your understanding of where information is derived from, how to account for information, and lose the need to do things the way they’ve always been done.
+Employees will learn skills that help their utility’s system achieve financial security and long-term benefits for members, in a language that all employees can understand.

-The course concludes with a discussion of employees' participation in the financial health of the utility.
+The course includes applying what you learn to analyze the impact and outcomes to the financial health of the utility.
 Budgeting, cash flow, and the importance of tracking expenses are highlighted.
 At the completion of the workshop, participants will have a more complete understanding of their personal impact on their system’s financial success.
-Employees will also be able to utilize online tools in researching RUS/FERC accounting and construction practices of utilities.
+Employees will also be able to utilize online tools in researching FERC/RUS accounting and construction practices of utilities.

-- Analysis of the financial reports (balance sheets, statements of operations)
+- Analysis of the financial reports (balance sheets, statements of operations, statement of cash flows)

 - Billing (accounts receivable turnover, write-offs, delinquency)

-- Plant accounting (inventory, engineering and operations, work order procedures)
+- Plant accounting (inventory, engineering and operations, work order procedures, depreciation impact)

-- Financial management (equity changes, capital credits, TIER, DSC, general funds, cash management, capitalization ratio, cost-of-service study, equity management, capital credits, legal challenges, allocation, retirement pros and cons)
+- Financial management (equity changes, capital credits, TIER, DSC, general funds, cash management, debt management, capitalization ratio, cost-of-service study, equity management, capital credits, including legal challenges, allocation, retirement pros and cons)